Problematy/goodmap/docs/quickstart.rst

 Build a working map from an empty directory.
 You will write two files — a data source and a config — and run one command.

-The example is a map of climbing crags, filterable by rock type and by whether the approach is wheelchair-accessible.
+The example is a map of bridges in Wrocław, filterable by who may cross them and by whether they are free to use.

 Before you start, install Goodmap (:doc:`installation`):